Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[v1.0.0](https://github.com/Ditectrev/Professional-Scrum-Developer-I-PSD-I-Exam-Dumps-Questions-Answers/releases/tag/v1.0.0): November 12, 2021.**
 - Launch of the course.

+## 🙋‍♀️ & 🙋‍♂️ Contribution

+We are so thankful for every contribution, which makes sure we can deliver top-notch content.
+Whenever you find a missing resource, broken link in a [Table of Contents](https://github.com/Ditectrev/Professional-Scrum-Developer-I-PSD-I-Exam-Dumps-Questions-Answers#table-of-contents), the wrong answer, please submit an [issue](https://github.com/Ditectrev/Professional-Scrum-Developer-I-PSD-I-Exam-Dumps-Questions-Answers/issues).
+Even better would be a [Pull Request (PR)](https://github.com/Ditectrev/Professional-Scrum-Developer-I-PSD-I-Exam-Dumps-Questions-Answers/pulls).

 ## Who this course is for:

 - 👨‍🎓 Students preparing for the Professional Scrum Developer I (PSD I) Exam;